 Start with your unique value proposition (UVP), then describe the company and its story.
 Please don’t pitch things overboard; no one likes to be patronized.
 A typical cookie company could talk about how chocolate cookies are your gateway to social and spiritual freedom.

-Or it could be how Gillette is the original manufacturer of safety razors, changing the way people view grooming.
+Or it could be how Gillette is the original manufacturer of safety razors, changing how people view grooming.
 Use one customer value proposition.
 Make it abundantly clear how your product or service will benefit the customer in one specific, easy-to-understand way.

 6. Present the problem Clearly

-From a pitching perspective, make sure you outline every benefit of your product or service, including how it solves the problem. (e.g., “E-made products eliminate the need to treat rash or sunburn” or “UtPB: Water usage for lawn care and more efficient irrigation systems”).
+From a pitching perspective, outline every benefit of your product or service, including how it solves the problem. (e.g., “E-made products eliminate the need to treat rash or sunburn” or “UtPB: Water usage for lawn care and more efficient irrigation systems”).

 - Be consistent with your writing style.